nuls-io/nuls-hackathon/README-Welcome.md

 These are the same settings that go into the java run instruction for the module you want to debug.

-##Current Bugs:
+##Known Bugs:

-- You need to manually change the name of "mail-test.html" to "nuls-blockparty.html"
+- Possibly issues with the Maven pom.xml.